irth/blag/README.md

 --------------|-----------------------|------------
 baseurl       | "/"                   | Base URL of your website.
 It will be used in `<base href="{{ baseurl }}">`. dateformat    | "2006-01-02 15:04:05" | Format of date.
 See [Golang docs](http://golang.org/pkg/time/#Time.Format).
 disqus        | ""                    | If you want to use Disqus comments, set this to your shortname.
-If you don't leave it with default value, which is an empty string. input         | "input"               | This is path to the directory where your `blagposts` are.
+If you don't, leave it with the default value, which is an empty string. google        | ""                    | If you want to use Google Analytics, set this to your tracker ID.
+If you don't, leave it with the default value, which is an empty string. input         | "input"               | This is path to the directory where your `blagposts` are.
 They will be read in alphabetical order and appear on page in reverse alphabetical order.
 So, your post names should probably look similar to `01-firstpost.md` or `2015-05-12_20:22_whatever.md`. (`.md` extension is obligatory) output        | "output"              | This is the directory where `blag` will store generated static HTML. **It will be deleted recursively (using `os.RemoveAll`).
 So, be careful.** pps           | 10                    | Number of posts per page.
 Positive integer, please.